deleidos/de-pipeline-tool/README.md

 * An application server instance with Java 8 installed.
 * A web app instance.

 The hadoop project contains a Docker-based DevOps process for deploying an Apex-enabled hadoop cluster.
-See the readme file for instructions (hadoop/README.md).
+[See the hadoop README file for instructions](hadoop/README.md).

 ### Security and Firewall Access